-- Effective January 1, 2014, the formula for future benefit accruals changed to one that varies with the 3-year average market value investment return (Variable Benefit Accrual Rate "VBAR" formula).
-Under the VBAR formula, a percentage ("Applicable Percentage") is multiplied by a participant's hours and portion of the contribution rate subject to benefits to determine the monthly benefit accrued in a Plan Year. - Since benefit accruals are tied to contribution rates, increases in contributions rates increased liabilities. - MPRA amended ERISA to expand PBGC's guarantee to cover qualified pre-retirement survivor annuities.
-As a result, the value of this benefit is included in the present value of vested benefits used for determining withdrawal liability as of December 31, 2014. - MPRA also provides that contribution increases that go into effect after December 31, 2014 pursuant to a Funding Improvement Plan or a Rehabilitation Plan are disregarded in determining the allocation of unfunded vested liability, unless the additional contributions are used to provide an increase in benefits. - An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if it first had an obligation to contribute to the Plan on or after January 1, 2015, but before January 1, 2016 ("Free Look" provision) and certain other conditions are met.
-The Free Look provision is further described in Section 4, Exhibit III.
+- > PBGC interest rates changed from 3.10% for 20 years and 3.29% thereafter to 2.46% for 20 years and 2.98% thereafter. - > Since benefit accruals are tied to contribution rates, increases in contribution rates increased liabilities. - An employer that would otherwise incur a complete withdrawal or a partial withdrawal will not be deemed to have withdrawn, despite the cessation of its obligation to contribute to the Plan, if it first had an obligation to contribute to the Plan on or after January 1, 2016, but before January 1, 2017 ("Free Look" provision) and certain other conditions are met.
+The Free Look provision is further described in Section 4, Exhibit 4.